Bernadetha-Prosper/Bernadetha-Prosper/README.md

 - 👋 Hi, I’m @Bernadetha-Prosper
 - 👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning reactJs
+- 🌱 I’m currently learning Android Development
 - 💞️ I’m looking to collaborate on web and mobile development projects
-- 📫 How to reach me bernadethaprosper@gmail.com
+- 📫 Contact me at bernadethaprosper@gmail.com

 <!---
 Bernadetha-Prosper/Bernadetha-Prosper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.